-Registration is usually open until two weeks before the start of the course.
-If the maximum number of registrations for your preferred course has been reached, you will automatically be placed on the waiting list.
+Registration is usually open until one week before the start of the course.
+If the maximum number of registrations for your preferred course has been reached, you can be placed on the waiting list.
 Most courses tend to fill up quickly, so it is best not to wait too long to register.
-Once the registration period has ended, you can still register in person at the Language Centre desk.
-To prevent wasting time and effort, we recommend that you first check whether there are still places available in your preferred course on the website before reporting to the desk.

 We can only guarantee your place in the course if the course fees have been paid before the start of the course, or if your payment guarantee is valid.
 Incorrect or incomplete registration forms will not be processed.
 It is not possible to reserve a place.Registered persons are allocated a place in the course in the order of registration.
 Courses may be cancelled if an insufficient number of participants sign up.

 If your course does not appear on the registration website, it is either not yet open for registration (check the annual timetable) or the course has already been fully booked.
 If your preferred course is indeed full, you can register for the waiting list via the link on the course page.
 The Language Centre secretaries will then contact you if a place becomes available or if an extra timeslot is added.